itsDigvijaysing/What-I-Learned/Salesforce/FSC/SF FSC Notes.md

     - A professional group such as a medical practice or a law firm
     - The trustees and beneficiaries of a trust

-- Primary group : A client’s data can also be summarized with the data of others by making a client part of a group.When a group is a client’s Primary group, all the client’s financial information is usually rolled up into that group.
+- Primary group : A client’s data can also be summarized with the data of others by making a client part of a group.
+When a group is a client’s Primary group, all the client’s financial information is usually rolled up into that group.
 - Household: A household represents a group of clients and businesses whose financials are summarized at the household level.
 - In Financial Services Cloud client data like Tasks, Events, and Financial Accounts is aggregated or “rolled up” into the client’s financial summary to view summarized data.
 We are using the custom objects Rollup By Lookup Config and Rollup By Lookup Filter Criteria.
 These objects enable calculation of rollup summaries based on lookup field.